christine-e-smit/docker_tutorial/docs/Content.md

 ## Plotting with Matplotlib and Cartopy

-Matplotlib (https://matplotlib.org/) and a general purpose plotting library and Cartopy (https://scitools.org.uk/cartopy/docs/latest/) a geospatial library.
+Matplotlib (https://matplotlib.org/) is a general purpose plotting library and Cartopy (https://scitools.org.uk/cartopy/docs/latest/) is a geospatial library.
 They are used by `plot.py` to draw data on maps.